abitofhelp/servicelib/docs/diagrams/README.md

 - **Dependency Injection Component** - Shows the structure of the dependency injection component
 - **Health Check Component** - Shows the structure of the health check component
 - **Error Handling Component** - Shows the structure of the error handling system, including the relationships between different error types
+- **Retry Component** - Shows the structure of the retry package, including its configuration options and relationships with other components

 ## Diagram Formats